Development of a low-background neutron detector array: Design of the detector array

 The signal of each detector is processed by a charge-sensitive pre-amplifier (model CAEN A1422).
 The output waveforms are digitized and recorded by a XIA Pixie-16 100 MHz card.
-Fig. \ref{fig_energy_spec} (a) shows a typical energy spectrum measured by the detector array.
+Fig. \ref{fig_energy_spec} (a) shows a typical energy spectrum measured by the detector array using a $^{252}$Cf source.
+The ``Neutron \& alpha'' cut as shown in Fig. \ref{fig_energy_spec} (b) was used in the plot to select the neutron events (see the following sections for details).
 The peak at 0.76 MeV corresponds to full-energy events where the triton and proton produced from the $^{3}$He + $n$ $\rightarrow$ $p$ + $t$ reaction deposit all their kinetic energies in the sensitive region of the counter.
 If the proton or triton hits the wall of the detector before depositing all their kinetic energies in the sensitive region, the detector records only part of the reaction $Q$ value.
 Those are wall-effect events which correspond to the flat region with lower energies starting from 0.18 MeV in the spectrum.
 The argon gas filled in the proportional counters has little effect on the neutron detection efficiency but can significantly decrease the track lengths of the produced proton and triton, and therefore reduce the wall effect.
 By defining a region of interest around the full energy peak between 0.64 - 0.8 MeV (ROI) as indicated in Fig. \ref{fig_energy_spec} (a), we find 81.0$\pm$0.4\% of the detected events are located in it.